gewarren/cleanrepo/README.md

 - find and delete orphaned "shared" markdown files
 - "clean" an .openpublishing.redirection.json file
 - find and replace links to redirected files
-- replace site-relative links with file-relative links
+- replace site-relative links with file-relative links (includes image links)
 - find topics that appear more than once in a TOC file

 ## Usage